 - Comfortable, recyclable and reusable

-- Perfect Baby Shower Gift: Including 6 pack of diapers + 6 inserts + 1 wet bag per pack, 6 different modern patterns.
+- Thoughtful Package: Including 6 pack of diapers + 6 inserts + 1 wet bag per pack, 6 different modern patterns.
 Cute stylish prints for boys & girls.
-It will be an ideal gift for the newborns and new moms!
+It would be ideal products for the newborns and moms!

 - One Size Adjustable Diaper: Three rows of adjustable snaps to allow for a small, medium,large size in one diaper.
 Usually fit 0-2 years' baby.
-If you are looking for a high quality pocket diaper to last through your baby’s infancy, toddlerhood and even future babies, it is worth the money to invest in Wegreeco baby diapers.
-Grow with your baby.
+If you are looking for a pocket diaper to last through your baby’s infancy, toddlerhood and even future babies.
+Wegreeco baby diapers grow with your baby.

-- Soft Exterior: 100% polyester, waterproof and breathable PUL, this kind of more durable materials, breathe and better construction diapers help keep your baby comfortable.
+- Soft Exterior: 100% polyester, leek-free and breathable PUL, this kind of soft materials, breathe and better construction diapers help keep your baby comfortable.
 Double Rows of snaps fit well, the leg gusset can avoid the leaks.

 The Bottom Line